A-Marzouk/meta-git-practice/git_github/resolving_conflicts.md

 ---
 ### We can use these commands to help resolving:
 - `git log --merge`: view the merge logs.
+    - you can use `git log --pretty=oneline` flag to have a pretty log.
 - `git diff`: to view the differences between local and remote.